Computer case

 Neutron has several parts backed by a relationship database.
 The Neutron server is the API, and the RPC service talks to the agents (L2 agent, L3 agent, DHCP agent, etc.) via the message queue.
 The Layer 2 agent runs on the compute and communicates with the Neutron server with RPC.
 Some deployments don’t have an L2 agent, for example, if you are using an SDN controller.

-Also, if deploying the Linux bridge instead of the Open vSwitch, you wouldn’t have the Open vSwitch agent; instead, use the standard Linux Bridge utilities.
+Also, if you deploy the Linux bridge instead of the Open vSwitch, you don’t have the Open vSwitch agent; instead, use the standard Linux Bridge utilities.
 The Layer 3 agent runs on the Neutron network node and uses Linux namespaces to implement multiple copies of the IP stack.
 It also runs the metadata agent and supports static routing.

 Linux Namespaces